MagicCube/rpi-man/README.md

 ### 3.4 Uninstall

 Don't like it any more?
-Simply remove  `rbi-web-man` by delete the project folder.
+Simply remove  `rpi-web-man` by delete the project folder.

 ###

 ## 3. How to Upgrade